gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

 ---
 layout: post
-title: Dependency injection is dynamic scoping in disguise
+title: Dynamic binding is the simplest form of dependency injection
 ---
 Once upon a time programmers used to debate whether programming languages should be lexically or dynamically scoped.
 That might sound like gibberish to you